GabrielSlima/blog/articles/clean-code-clean-classes.md

         To support the SRP principle we would have to create one more class to deal with this kind of request:
     </p>
     <img class="post-img" src="images/clean-code-clean-classes/SRP.svg" alt="SRP">
-    <h4>Why I didn't use the class AbstractMatch to imply a save() function?</h4>
+    <h4>Why I didn't use the class AbstractMatch to imply a <i>save()</i> or other functions related to the Report?</h4>
     <p>
         The AbstractMatch is a representation of a match between two teams.
 Every match have a score and a way of connecting and disconnecting from it.
 Saving the current match so that the player can watch it later is not it's concern.
-It's concern is to manage the "Match environment", I mean, keep the amount of players updated, provide ways of connecting and disconnecting and so on.
+It's concern is to manage the "Match Environment", I mean, keep the amount of players updated, provide ways of connecting and disconnecting and so on.
     </p>
     <p>
         Of course, in online games the backend's architecture is way more complex and elaborated than this.
 Probably a lot of things would be different related to this desing.
-Online matches requires network connection.
+Online matches requires network connection, a server.
+Ways of securing it and so on.
-        They can be localhost, LAN, or on the internet and so on.
 That's a super basic example.
     </p>
     <p>
         The motivation for this principle or a few motivations for this principle to be created are <strong>to isolate the objects</strong> and <strong>to reduce the risks of changes</strong> on classes.